Medial Patellofemoral Ligament (MPFL) Reconstruction

 • How to report an illness or infection before the surgery

+Directly after the MPFL reconstruction surgery, patients receive a brace to immobilize the knee and walk with a crutch.
 You may receive a continuous passive motion machine (CPM) for use at home.
 The CPM machine helps reduce stiffness and scar tissue by moving the patellofemoral joint without using the patient’s muscles.
+The brace may be worn for up to six weeks, or until the patient can walk without a limp.

-According to research published in Current Reviews in Musculoskelet Medicine, “Modern MPFL reconstruction is a well-described operative intervention which is successful in the vast majority of chronic patellar instability patients.
+According to research published in Current Reviews in Musculoskeletal Medicine, “Modern MPFL reconstruction is a well-described operative intervention which is successful in the vast majority of chronic patellar instability patients.
 Excellent functional results have been reported as high as 95%, and numerous studies have documented [a] significant reduction in postoperative re-dislocation.”

 Schedule an appointment today and a member of our team will contact you within 24 hours to begin your recovery from an MPFL injury.